-- Send A Blessing.
 Adopt a Platoon sends care packages to the troops for nearly every holiday.
 Their Thanksgiving package program is called Send A Blessing.
 For these care packages, they suggest buying DVDs, popcorn, and candy for the troops to enjoy.
-More information can be found on this flyer.
-And remember that the packages must be mailed by November 15th.
+More information can be found on this website.

-- Holidays for Heroes.
 The Red Cross has a program called Holidays for Heroes, in which people make homemade cards and send them to the Red Cross for the troops.
 Some Red Cross branches also encourage people to send in items for soldier care packages.
-Are you interested in participating?
+Would you like to participate?
 Contact your local Red Cross agency for more details.